rupalkhilari/genome-designer/CONTRIBUTING.md

 ### Issues

 If your issue appears to be a bug, and hasn't been reported, open a new issue.
 Help us to maximize the effort we can spend fixing issues and adding new features, by not reporting duplicate issues.
-Providing the following information will increase the chances of your issue being dealt with quickly:
+A template is provided when submitting an issue, and providing the following information will increase the chances of your issue being dealt with quickly:

 * **Overview of the Issue** - if an error is being thrown a non-minified stack trace helps
 * **Motivation for or Use Case** - explain why this is a bug for you